 I’ve been ordering from this site for almost 6 years, and can attest to the company’s reliability, and the accuracy and quality of their products.
-At first I was skeptical, but each time I received my order, I would have the optometrist verify it.
+At first I was skeptical, but each time I received my order, I would have the (local) optometrist verify it.
 Out of curiosity, I sometimes would ask the optometrist how much a similar pair would cost me, and he would usually show me a pair that was over S$200.

 Since ordering glasses online means you can’t try them out, it is extremely important that you have the correct prescription and pupillary distance (PD).
 You can have someone measure the PD for you, or check your most recent prescription (PD typically doesn’t change with time).
 You can also go to your nearest lens store and try on different frames, while you jot down various measurements.
 Then, just search for something similar on Zenni’s site.

-Since my prescription is constantly changing, it makes sense for me to get their cheapest lenses at $7 (S$10).
+Since my prescription is constantly changing, it makes sense for me to get their cheapest lenses at US$7 (S$10).
 Yes, this includes the price of the frame.
 You do have the option of getting upgrades and add-ons, such as additional coating that may help reduce glare or fingerprints (from S$6), or clip-on sunglasses (from S$5), or better material for your lens (from S$11).

-If you want to spend more, they do have more expensive styles, but most of their products are about $25 (S$31).
-You’ll even find rimless glasses, in which you get to choose your lens shape, for as low as $19 (S$24).
+If you want to spend more, they do have more expensive styles priced at US$25 (S$31).
+You’ll even find rimless glasses, in which you get to choose your lens shape, for as low as US$19 (S$24).

-I’ve gotten some strange reactions from doing this.
+I’ve gotten some strange reactions from doing this though.
 I remember a colleague of mine (who will remain anonymous) saying, “Wow, this is great.
-Now I can get glasses for the entire family”, to which I replied, “You mean, you’ve been putting off buying glasses due to cost?”
-To my surprise, she was sharing a pair of glasses with her spouse and kids, but their prescriptions varied widely (this is what I would consider to be “cheap” and not necessarily “frugal”).
+Now I can get glasses for the entire family”.
+And I thought, “You mean, you’ve been putting off buying glasses because of the cost?”
+To my surprise, she was sharing a pair of glasses with her spouse and kids, though their prescriptions varied widely (this is what I would consider to be “cheap” and not necessarily “frugal”).